-Are you easily moulded by convention and conditioning?
+Do you sit easily with what you’ve learnt from growing up?
+That is, moulded by convention and conditioning.
 If not, watch out, you’ll soon be seen for the heretic you are.
 Here’s how it is in heresy land.

 Heretics don’t make New Year’s resolutions

 Heretics enjoy their own being.
 They love, they laugh, they don’t criticise themselves or others, whom they only wish well.
 They would feel too ridiculous taking up any position of struggling against themselves, or berating themselves.
 When something arises that entails doing, they notice, and do it.
 They may notice an achievement.
 If they don’t do it, they notice the opportunity that slid by.
 If they do it but don’t achieve, they notice the failure.
 None of it pulls them out of their gladness of being.
 None of it makes them unmotivated to engage in the world.
 None of it pulls them into the compulsions of conditioning and group pressure.

 Heretics find no inner or outer